This walk page was adapted and expanded from a blog post about this walk, and is therefore expanded well beyond the original tweets.

 It was surprisingly hard to find public drinking water on the waterfront, and with all the pocketed public space, it was very irritating.
 I then hit a dead end because access from Rotary Peace Park was chained off at the east end for a lawn bowling area.
 Not a great sense of public space throughout.

 Eventually I found a fountain, and it had quite the industrial look to it.
-From here, I continued to Humber Bay Shores, but got caught up talking to a guy from Trinidad who was really into RC boats, looking for a good spot on the lake.
+From here, I continued to Humber Bay Shores, but got caught up talking to a guy from Trinidad who was really into RC boats, looking for a good spot to drive his boat on the lake.

 Date: September 23, 2017